-Customers like to buy from brands who serve them experiences that are personalised and relevant.
-In fact, 80% of customers indicate they are more likely to do business from a company if it offers personalised experiences
+Customers like to buy from brands that serve them experiences that are personalized and relevant.
+In fact, 80% of customers indicate they are more likely to do business from a company if it offers personalized experiences

 A loyalty program gives you the data to be able to segment customers beyond just demographics and previous purchases.
 You’ll be able to see which of your shoppers are loyal to your brand, at-risk or who have churned entirely.

-This deeper insight allows you to add another layer to your personalisation capabilities so you can target the right people with the right content.
+This deeper insight allows you to add another layer to your personalization capabilities so you can target the right people with the right content.
 You can: